ACCESS-NRI/access-hive.org.au/docs/models/running-a-model/running-access-cm.md

 <br>
 ACCESS-CM2 suites run on <a href="https://opus.nci.org.au/display/Help/0.+Welcome+to+Gadi#id-0.WelcometoGadi-Overview" target="_blank">Gadi</a> through a PBS job submission.
 <br>
-When the suite gets run, the suite configuration files are copied on Gadi under <code>/scratch/&lt;$PROJECT&gt;/$USER/cylc-run/&lt;suite-ID&gt;</code>, and a symbolic link to this folder is also created in the <code>$USER</code>'s home directory under <code>~/cylc-run/&lt;suite-ID&gt;</code>.
+When the suite gets run, its configuration files are copied on Gadi under <code>/scratch/$PROJECT/$USER/cylc-run/&lt;suite-ID&gt;</code>, and a symbolic link to this folder is also created in the <code>$USER</code>'s home directory under <code>~/cylc-run/&lt;suite-ID&gt;</code>.
 <br>
 An ACCESS-CM2 suite is constituted by several tasks (such as checking out code repositories, compiling and building the different model components, running the model, etc.).
 The workflow of these tasks is controlled by Cylc.
 <br>
 <a href="https://cylc.github.io/cylc-doc/7.8.8/html/index.html" target="_blank">Cylc</a> (pronounced ‘silk’), is a workflow manager that automatically executes tasks according to the model main cycle script <code>suite.rc</code>.
-Cylc deals with how the job will be run and manages the time steps of each sub-model, as well as monitoring all the tasks and reporting any error that might occur.
+Cylc deals with how the job will be run and manages the time steps of each submodel, as well as monitoring all the tasks and reporting any error that might occur.
 <br>
 To run an ACCESS-CM2 suite, on <i>accessdev</i>:
 <ol>